Deadfaced/Documentation/Angular/angularNotes.md

 <a *ngFor="product of products" [routerLink]="['/products'], product.id">
 ```

-- after that in the child component we have to import `ActivatedRoute` from `@angular/router` which will tell angular what is the current route and `OnInit` from `@angular/core` as well as define the property implementing `OnInit` interface (this requires the `ngOnInit` method):
+- after that in the child component we have to import `ActivatedRoute` from `@angular/router`, which will tell angular what is the current route, and `OnInit` from `@angular/core` as well as define the property implementing `OnInit` interface (this requires the `ngOnInit` method):
 ```ts
 import { Component, OnInit } from '@angular/core';
 import { ActivatedRoute } from '@angular/router';